Whoever said that affiliate marketing was an easy way to make money online must’ve had an affiliate marketing course they wanted to sell to you…

 - good experience all around from an affiliate marketer’s point of view.

-Yet another big player used by various retailers and online businesses in a variety of different niches.
+CJ.com is yet another big player used by various retailers and online businesses in a variety of different niches.

-Yet another “behemoth” affiliate marketing platform I've been using for a long time.
+ShareASale.com is a “behemoth” affiliate marketing platform I’ve been using for a long time.

 With over 2,500 merchants to choose from, real-time stats, and on-time payments, I have no complaints.

-Best Affiliate Marketing Programs: The “Up and Comers”
+Best Affiliate Marketing Programs: The “Up-and-Comers”

 The following two platforms are mostly used by information product creators.